code4lib/code-of-conduct/csvcharge.md

 * Respond to front-line customer service queries (these are probably best handled by the registration desk)
 * Be everyone's pal
-* Follow reporters to offsite medical or other services (duty officers need to stay onsite; delegate this task to someone the reporter trusts if needed)
+* Follow reporters to offsite medical or other services (community support volunteers need to stay onsite; delegate this task to someone the reporter trusts if needed)
 * Put themselves in danger (DO NOT DO THIS FOR ANY REASON.
-Your personal safety supersedes your duty officer responsibilities.)
+Your personal safety supersedes your community support volunteer responsibilities.)

 CSVs will work in scheduled shifts, will be clearly indicated (at a specified location, wearing something distinctive), and available at all official conference events, including social events.
 There should be enough volunteers that no one has to be constantly on.
 A CSV should be constantly interruptible, so they shouldn't also be doing noninterruptible conference tasks (e.g. livestreaming).

 CSVs going off-shift should brief those coming on about recent incidents, if applicable.
-Conference organizers should recognize the handles that duty officers will use to contact them (phone numbers, IRC nicks, etc. - decide in advance and collate this info).
-They should treat contacts from duty officers as priority interrupts.
+Conference organizers should recognize the handles that community support volunteers will use to contact them (phone numbers, IRC nicks, etc. - decide in advance and collate this info).
+They should treat contacts from community support volunteers as priority interrupts.

 ## Coordinators